Sophie Kerr Portfolio Guidelines

 J. Smith, an English major from Baltimore, served as president of the Writers’ Union, was on the sailing team, and achieved distinction as a member of Phi Beta Kappa.
 Smith’s writing portfolio includes a collection of personal essays and short stories, many focused on athletics and family history.
 After graduation, Smith plans to intern for Sports Illustrated.

-- All creative writing pieces should be collected into a single Word document, and placed in their proper order as listed in the table of contents.
+- All writing pieces should be collected into a single Word document, and placed in their proper order as listed in the table of contents.
 (Ideally, the portfolio will be in Word.
 Students including images may use PDFs, if necessary.)

 - The biographical statement should be submitted as a separate Word document.